CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 ## Where can I get help?

-Help from CSC specialists is available via servicedesk@csc.fi or in CSC's weekly user support sessions.
+You can find all the ways that you can get help from CSC specialists via our [contact page](../../contact.md).
 We are happy to help with technical problems around our services and are open for suggestions on which Software should be installed to Puhti, or what kind of courses should be offered or materials/examples should be prepared.
-See also our [contact page](../../contact.md)

 ## Acknowledgement